-In 1766 the British parliament, having just repealed the Stamp Act, passed the Declaratory Act.
+In 1766 the British parliament, after repealing the Stamp Act, passed the Declaratory Act.
 This act asserted the right of the British parliament to pass laws for the American colonies, “in all cases whatsoever”.
 The Declaratory Act had no immediate impact on the American colonies but it was a sign of parliament’s determination to govern them as it saw fit.

 And be it further declared and enacted by the authority aforesaid: That all resolutions, votes, orders, and proceedings, in any of the said colonies or plantations, whereby the power and authority of the parliament of Great Britain, to make laws and statutes as aforesaid, is denied or drawn into question, are, and are hereby declared to be utterly null and void to all intents and purposes whatsoever.”